neohung/neohung.github.io/content/zh-tw/_index.md

 Welcome to Neo’s blog.
 This is a place for sharing the information and technologies.
-Most contents of this website are written in Chinese (click top right button to change the language!).
+Most contents of this website are written in Chinese (click top left  button to change the language!).

 ---

-## Features
+## Projects
 - Any comment engine (giscus, remark42, hyvor, etc.)
+-
 ---

 ## Acknowledgement